unionai-oss/unionml/docs/source/deploying.md

 <!-- TODO: add few bullet points on benefits, with links to flyte docs -->

-- {ref}`Flyte Sandbox Cluster<flyte_sandbox>`: To get a feel for how deployment works locally, first deploy your app workflows to a Flyte Sandbox, which you can learn more about [here](https://docs.flyte.org/en/latest/deployment/sandbox.html).
+- {ref}`Flyte Demo Cluster<flyte_demo>`: To get a feel for how deployment works locally, first deploy your app workflows to a Flyte Sandbox, which you can learn more about [here](https://docs.flyte.org/en/latest/deployment/sandbox.html).

 <!-- TODO: union.ai playground deployment guide -->